cdelst/FitByte/README.md

 Recommended with pipenv as an environment manager with python.
 Before use, the user has to make a Fitbit Developer account and get two keys:
 USERID, and USERSECRET

+To get those keys, you will need to use an OAuth2 library.
+It is easiest to download the file and put it in the same directory as the app.
+[This](https://github.com/orcasgit/python-fitbit/blob/master/gather_keys_oauth2.py) is a link to the GitHub.

 After getting those, replace the two lines in example_tokens.txt, and rename example_tokens.txt to "tokens.txt" --IMPORTANT

 As of now, you will have to have a file named data with this structure in it in the same file as your script: